-Quick Quiz 8.64: Why would the fact that the code is in a library make any difference for how easy it is to use the RCU implementation shown in Figures 8.50 and 8.51? ■

-Quick Quiz 8.65: But what if you hold a lock across a call to synchronize_rcu(), and then acquire that same lock within an RCU read-side critical section?
+Quick Quiz 8.64: Why would the fact that the code is in a library make any difference for how easy it is to use the RCU implementation shown in Figures 8.51 and 8.52? ■ a call to synchronize_rcu(), and then acquire that same lock within an RCU read-side critical section?
 This should be a deadlock, but how can a primitive that generates absolutely no code possibly participate in a deadlock cycle?